When Words Fall Short,

 Music therapy is Nada Yoga in action, adapted for modern lives.

-- Āhata Nāda: External sound — music, chants, instruments
+Āhata Nāda: External sound you hear — music, chants, instruments

-- Anāhata Nāda: Inner, unstruck sound — intuition, silence, awareness
+Anāhata Nāda: Inner, unstruck sound — felt, not heard — intuition, silence,

 True healing happens when both are in harmony.